Beside the Mountain

 • 2 teaspoon cinnamon

-• 2 tablespoon coconut sugar (28 grams) or brown sugar (24 grams)
+• 2 tablespoon coconut sugar or brown sugar

 Instructions

-• Preheat the oven to 425 degrees farhrenhiet.
+• Preheat the oven to 425 degrees farhrenhiet (215 C).

-• Gentle fold the dry mix to the wet ingredients just until mixed.
-Grease a muffin tray.
+• Dump the dry ingredients into the wet ingredients, and gently fold just until mixed.
+Grease or line a muffin tray with liners.
 Add ⅓ cup of batter into each muffin cup.
-Distribute the sugar and ½ cup remaining rhubarb on top of each muffin.

-• Bake for 5 minutes at 425 degrees F, then turn the oven to 350 for 24-26 more minutes until the muffins are fully baked in the centre.
-After removing the muffins from the oven let them cool in the muffin pan for 5-10 minutes before removing them from the pan, then transfer the rhubarb banana muffins to a cooling rack.
+After removing the muffins from the oven let them cool in the muffin pan for 5-10 minutes before removing them from the pan, then transfer the rhubarb banana muffins to a cooling rack to fully cool.

 • Store in an airtight bag or container.
 Placing them on a paper towel in the bag or container will help absorb any extra moisture.
 They will stay good at room temperature for 2-3 days, then transfer to the fridge for 2-3 more days.
 Or freeze for up to six months.